PhamNguyetQuynh/Foodies/README.md

 * Performance:

-- Fast Page Loading: The website needs to be optimized for fast loading and quick responsiveness to provide a good user experience.
+  -Fast Page Loading: The website needs to be optimized for fast loading and quick responsiveness to provide a good user experience.

 * Security:

-- Data Encryption: This requirement is out of scope for this project.
+  -Data Encryption: This requirement is out of scope for this project.

-- Authentication and Authorization: User authentication must be secure and include role-based access controls, limiting access to specific functionalities based on user roles (admin, customer).
+  -Authentication and Authorization: User authentication must be secure and include role-based access controls, limiting access to specific functionalities based on user roles (admin, customer).

-- SQL Injection Prevention: Implement measures, such as parameterized queries and input validation, to prevent SQL injection attacks and ensure the security of the database.
+  -SQL Injection Prevention: Implement measures, such as parameterized queries and input validation, to prevent SQL injection attacks and ensure the security of the database.

 * Scalability:

   -This requirement is out of scope for this project

 ## 3. How to run this project
 - Download the .zip file and extract the files from it.
 - Install Wampp/Xampp.